 BE PREPARED, STAY INFORMED, AND GET OUTSIDE

 Your brain is the best backcountry (and backwater) piece of equipment you can bring on your next trip.
 Do your research, invest in online or in-person courses, and plan for contingencies.
 Be sure your trip mates are up to speed on basic first aid, self-rescue techniques, and safety both on and off the water.
-Then, when you push off from shore for a multi-day paddling trip, you’ll have the confidence and mindset to fully experience your adventure.
+Then push off from shore for a multi-day paddling trip.
+You’ll have the confidence and mindset to fully experience your adventure.